 1. Custom-Made LowPs™ (Low PUFA) Feed

-Chickens can’t thrive on pasture alone—they require supplemental feed.
 While pasture-raised chickens are often thought to produce healthier eggs, many still receive polyunsaturated fat (PUFA)-rich feed, particularly from common ingredients like corn, soy and distiller grains.
 The fat composition in a hen’s diet directly affects the fat composition in its eggs.
-So even eggs from pasture-raised hens can have high levels of inflammatory Omega-6 fats (found in seed oils) if fed typical PUFA-rich feed.
+So even eggs from pasture-raised hens will have high levels of inflammatory Omega-6 fats (found in seed oils) if fed typical PUFA-rich feed.
+Chicken feed is where most pasture-raised eggs fall short.

 Not only do we create our own custom feed, but we also partner with regenerative row-crop farmers to grow the ingredients without synthetic pesticides.
 This allows us to maintain complete oversight of the process, ensuring that our feed is as pure and wholesome as the eggs it helps produce.